prisma/prisma-examples/typescript/graphql-auth/README.md

 # GraphQL Server with Authentication & Permissions

-This example shows how to implement a **GraphQL server with an email-password-based authentication workflow and authentication rules** based on Prisma, [graphql-yoga](https://github.com/prisma/graphql-yoga) & [graphql-shield](https://github.com/maticzav/graphql-shield).

 This example shows how to implement a **GraphQL server with an email-password-based authentication workflow and authentication rules**, based on Prisma, [graphql-yoga](https://github.com/prisma/graphql-yoga), [graphql-shield](https://github.com/maticzav/graphql-shield) & [graphqlgen](https://github.com/prisma/graphqlgen).

 ## How to use